 If dinosaurs lived with people not long ago then what happened to them?
 Any Literal Solar-Day Young Earth Creationist is going to have to contend with this question.
 At the Answers in Genesis conference that I attended recently the speaker, Bryan Osborne posed this very question to the kids in his audience knowing they would want to know.
 After spending a few minutes making light of current theories about dinosaur extinction (comet impact, volcanism, and they evolved into birds – I’m not sure how the latter is a theory about their extinction) he proceeded to claim that dinosaurs simply “faded” from this world not long after departing Noah’s ark.

 What caused this gradual fading into extinction?
-He provided several answers filled with contradictory evidence and logic when compared to material he presented in a talk the night before and other LSDYEC writings.
+He provided several hypotheses which he supported with contradictory evidence and logic when compared to material he presented in a talk the night before and other YEC writings.
 However, I should point out that the speaker, Bryan Osborne, doesn’t appear to be responsible for the content of his talk and lacks expertise on almost every topic that I heard him speak about.
 He is a bible teacher by training with no science background.
 The structure of his talk and much of his what he said was taken nearly verbatim from Chapter 12 entitled “What really happened to the dinosaurs” from The New Answers Book by Ken Ham.
 So his talk represents Ken Ham’s understanding of what happened to dinosaurs and like most speakers from Answers in Genesis he is simply delivering that message rather than acting as an expert who has studied the material himself.
-It is not surprising then that there are rarely ever opportunities for questions from the audience and the talks I attended were no exception.
+It is not surprising then that there are rarely ever opportunities for questions from the audience at AiG conferences and this one was no exception.

 What is Ken Ham’s view of dinosaur extinction: Ken Ham puts it this way: “Post-Flood climatic change, lack of food, disease, and man’s activities caused many types of animals to become extinct.”
 Osborne reiterated the same points to his young audience.
-Sounds simple enough but is there any evidence that dinosaurs recently roamed the earth and that they suffered from climate change, lack of food, had diseases and man hunted them to extinction?
+I’m sure to the kids this sounded simple and was probably convincing but is there any evidence that dinosaurs recently roamed the earth and that they suffered from climate change, lack of food, had diseases and man hunted them to extinction?

 I don’t think so.
 None of these claims holds up when scrutinized.
 As an aside, I also find the appeal to climate induced or human induced extinction a little ironic given Ham’s stance on modern climate change.